jzhao0802/palab/functions/interactions.md

   * The minumum number of observations that an interaction term must have.
 * `min_prophits`
   * The minimum proportion of hits that an interaction term ust have.
+* `prefix`
+  * Name of the output file(s).
+This might need to be postfixed with function specific names, see Output section.
+* `output_dir`
+  * The directory into which all outputs will be written to.

 ## Function
-* If this `sample_size` is not NULL, then `sample_size` observations should be drawn randomly from `input` and all further analysis should be carried out on this sample.
+* If `sample_size` is not NULL, then `sample_size` observations should be drawn randomly from `input` and all further analysis should be carried out on this sample.
 * Make a list of _rules_:
   * For categorical variables, a rule is just the variable equal to any of its levels, or missing.
     * The variable Gender may have 3 rules; "Gender: F", "Gender: M", "Gender: missing".
 The rules are derived from the data.